Summarise this article with:

 What Is an Autonomous System?

-Examples of organizations that operate autonomous systems include:
+Organizations that operate autonomous systems include:

 - Internet Service Providers (Comcast, AT&T, Deutsche Telekom)